 Why Is My Lawn Mower Spark Plug Covered In Oil?

-schematic blueprint of a typical lawnmower shows spark plug and blade assembly.
+Schematic blueprint of a typical lawnmower shows spark plug and blade assembly.
 The plug holds a candle that melts a type of fuel Depending on the type of fuel (gas, liquid) the spark plug actually produces a type of high-voltage current.

 Commonly, if the plug is loose it’s usually a positive wire coming out of the plug or the spark plug is missing altogether.
 You’ll find that the oil level is extremely low at this time.
 As the engine runs, the oil drips out of the seat on top of the lawnmower.
 You’ll want to add new oil, if possible, before starting the mower.
 If you find that the lawnmower produces too much smoke, this means that the plug is too close to the spark plug hole and will be lost.